alabou/bcp-006-02/docs/Proposal.md

 _(c) AMWA 2023, CC Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)_

 H.264 is a technology standardized in Rec.
 [ITU-T H.264][H.264] | ISO/IEC 14496 for video contribution at high compression rate and video quality.
-A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 6184][RFC-6184].
+A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 6184][RFC-6184] for the transport of an H.264 bitstream over RTP.

+The BCP-006-02 specification includes support for H.264 bitstreams that are compliant with the clauses of the main document and annexes A, B, C, D and E of the [ITU-T H.264][H.264] | ISO/IEC 14496 specification.
+It excludes support for bitstreams that are compliant with other annexes of the specification.
+> Annex F (deprecated), Annex G (scalable video coding), Annex H (multiview video coding), Annex I (multiview and depth video coding) and Annex J (multiview and depth video with enhanced non-base view coding) are not supported.

+The [ITU H.222][H.222] specification and associated amendments describe the embedding of an H.264 stream in an MPEG2-TS transport stream.
+An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2550][RFC-2550] for transport over RTP.
+Other normative documents may describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

 - [ ] H.265 is a technology standardized in Rec.
 [ITU-T H.265][H.265] | ISO/IEC 23008 for video contribution at high compression rate and video quality.
-A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 7798][RFC-7798].
+A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 7798][RFC-7798] for the transport of an H.265 bitstream over RTP.

+The BCP-006-03 specification includes support for bitstreams that are compliant with the clauses of the main document and annexes A, B, C, D and E of the [ITU-T H.265][H.265] | ISO/IEC 23008 specification.
+It excludes support for bitstreams that are compliant with other annexes of the specification.
+> Annex F (multi-layers extensions), Annex G (multiview high efficiency video coding), Annex H (scalable high efficiency video coding) and Annex I (3D high efficiency video coding) are not supported.

+The [ITU H.222][H.222] specification and associated amendments describe the embedding of an H.265 stream in an MPEG2-TS transport stream.
+An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2550][RFC-2550] for transport over RTP.
+Other normative documents may describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

+The [Society of Media Professionals, Technologists and Engineers][SMPTE] developed Standard [ST 2110-22][ST-2110-22] of the ST 2110 suite of protocols, which cover the end-to-end application use of constant bitrate compression for video over managed IP networks.
+> Note that the definition of constant bitrate of ST 2110-22 is very strict "The video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
+The packetization shall produce a constant number of RTP packets per frame.".
+This definition of constant bitrate is hereafter described as strict-CBR, using the H.264/H.265 definition of constant bitrate for CBR.

-The [Video Services Forum][VSF] developed Technical Recommendation [TR-??][] and [TR-??][] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for video, using the SMPTE ST 2110 and IPMX suite of protocols.
+The [Video Services Forum][VSF] developed Technical Recommendation [TR-10-11][TR-10-11] and [TR-10-??][TR-10-??] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for video, using the SMPTE ST 2110 and IPMX suite of protocols.

-TR-?? and TR-?? mandate the use of the AMWA [IS-04][] and [IS-05][] NMOS Specifications in IPMX compliant systems.
+TR-10-11 and TR-10-?? mandate the use of the AMWA [IS-04][IS-04] and [IS-05][IS-05] NMOS Specifications in IPMX compliant systems.

 AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/H264` as defined in RFC 6184.

-- [ ] TODO: Current ST-2110 suite of protocols only support constant bit-rate streams.
-An new protocol for variable bit-rate is required.
-How should we refer to this upcoming variable bit-rate specification?
-  - The ST-2110 definition of constant bit rate is not compatible with compressed video style H.264/H.265 "The video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
-The packetization shall produce a constant number of RTP packets per frame."
-CBR for H.264/H.265 does not mean constant number of bits per frame but in a time period ...
-Unless using intra only compression.
-- [ ] TODO: Should we reference the VSF's IPMX protocol here or limit to actual ST-2110 protocols which IPMX uses.
-- [ ] TODO: References are made to the ITU-T H.264 specification instead of the ISO because it is more accessible (free).
-- [ ] TODO: This specification shall be written without assuming ST-2110 transport ...
-It shall only be based on RFC 6184 and add "if ST-2110 is used then" ...
-- [ ] TODO: Issue in the way format specifications are written: what if a Flow has not associated Sender but is a child of a MUX Flow which is associated with a Sender.
-The Sender is the one streaming the multiplexed Flows and cannot receive the properties of each H.264 Flows because there may be multiple such Flows and we get properties clashing at the Sender ....

 ## Use of Normative Language